Code of Conduct

 Remember, social media is not a strategy within itself but a channel used to engage the organization’s loyal and new customers, much like an ad, media release or billboard.
 Like all provisions within a marketing strategy, social media channels should reflect the overall business objectives of Creating the Difference.
 Creating the Difference’s Marketing, Public Relations and Communications departments may reserve the right to publish or unpublished social media channels in response to changing marketing, business strategies or content.

 I have read, fully understand and agree to the above terms of the Code of Conduct for Online Communications in regards to Creating the Difference Social Media Guidelines.
-Failure to comply with the above criteria may be subject to a probationary period of review.
-Additional violations therein after will result in loss of privilege to identify yourself with Creating the Difference in applicable social media platforms.
-Also important to note that compliance failure can result in termination of your staff contract or provide a decision not to renew said contract.
+Failure to comply with the above criteria may be subject to a probationary period in which you will be removed from all staff communications.
+Additional violations therein after will result in loss of privilege to identify yourself as a staff member of Creating the Difference.
+Also important to note that compliance failure can result in termination of your staff contract.